Military ranks of Republika Srpska: 1992–1997

 This period is considered as war-time and post-war.
 Ranks in these period are first military ranks in Republika Srpska.

-During war and because of link between Army of Republika Srpksa and Yugoslav People's Army, these two armies had identical ranks system.
-Army almost always used field ranks because of situation and the fact that it was worn only combat uniform by soldiers and officers.
-According to Article 4 of "Decision of founding Army of Serb Republic of Bosnia and Herzegovina" on May 12, 1992 ranks were same as in YPA:
+During the war and because of the link between Army of Republika Srpska and Yugoslav People's Army, these two armies shared an identical ranks system.
+The VRS almost always used field ranks due to the situation and the fact that only combat uniforms were worn by soldiers and officers.
+According to Article 4 of "Decision of founding Army of Serb Republic of Bosnia and Herzegovina" on May 12, 1992, VRS ranks were the same as in the JNA: